 She is the co-author of two books:

-She has contributed numerous chapters to professional books and articles about trauma, the creative arts therapies, addiction and other clinical issues for a variety of print and online publications, including Psychodrama Network News, Many Voices, Healing Magazine, Counselor, D&A News, Midwest Meetings, The Fix and others.
+She has contributed chapters to professional books and articles about trauma, the creative arts therapies, addiction and other clinical topics for print and online publications, including Psychodrama Network News, Many Voices, Healing Magazine, Counselor, D&A News, The Fix and others.

 Karen is a licensed clinical social worker and a nationally board-certified trainer, educator and practitioner in psychodrama, sociometry and group psychotherapy.

-She is certified as a systemic constellation work facilitator by Heinz Stark's Stark Institut in Germany and has studied with Dan Booth Cohen, Francesa Mason Boring, Edward Lynch, Mark Wolynn, Suzi Tucker, Carolyn Zahner, Bill Mannle and Gerda Swearengen.
+She is certified as a Family and Systemic Constellations facilitator by Heinz Stark's Stark Institute for Systemic Integrative Therapy in Germany and has studied with Dan Booth Cohen, Francesa Mason Boring, Edward Lynch, Mark Wolynn, Suzi Tucker, Carolyn Zahner, Bill Mannle and Gerda Swearengen.

-She also is certified with Therapeutic Spiral International, an organization that trains professionals in safe experiential treatment for survivors of trauma and has been a member of action trauma teams in Pennsylvania, Maine, Illinois, Wisconsin and Maryland.
+She also is certified with Therapeutic Spiral International, an organization that trains professionals in safe experiential treatment for survivors of trauma and has been a member of action trauma teams in Pennsylvania, Maine, Illinois, Wisconsin, Maryland and Virginia.

-Before opening her practice in 1995, she worked as a therapist for the Caron Treatment Centers, an internationally recognized chemical dependency treatment center in Wernersville, Pa., and other clinical settings in southeastern Pennsylvania.
+Before opening her practice in 1995, she worked as a therapist for Caron Treatment Centers, an internationally recognized chemical dependency treatment center in Wernersville, Pa., and other clinical settings in southeastern Pennsylvania.

-In addition to her psychotherapy, consulting and training practice, Karen has been an adjunct instructor at Gateway Technical College and the University of Wisconsin-Parkside, Kenosha, Wis., and was invited guest faculty for the Trauma Counseling II graduate class at the University of Wisconsin-Milwaukee; and has taught continuing education classes for social workers at Bryn Mawr College.
+She taught as an adjunct instructor at Gateway Technical College and the University of Wisconsin-Parkside, Kenosha, Wis., ; was invited guest faculty for the Trauma Counseling II graduate class at the University of Wisconsin-Milwaukee; and has taught continuing education classes for social workers at Bryn Mawr College.

 Professional recognition includes the Hannah Weiner Award and the David A. Kipper Scholar's Award, both from the American Society of Group Psychotherapy and Psychodrama.

-She has been an organizer for the North American Systemic Constellations Conference; she is also active in the American Society of Group Psychotherapy and Psychodrama as a consulting editor for its journal and serves on the planning committee for ASGPP's 2020 conference in Chicago.
+She helped organize the North American Systemic Constellations Conferences in past years and is active in the American Society of Group Psychotherapy and Psychodrama as a consulting editor for its journal and serves on the planning committee for ASGPP's 2020 conference in Chicago.

-She frequently presents on a variety of personal growth and professional development topics with special interests in trauma, addiction, spirituality, intuition, creativity, self care for helping professionals, the whole person approach to health and the use of the creative arts in healing and health.
+She frequently presents on personal growth and professional development topics with special interest in trauma, addiction, spirituality, intuition, creativity, self care for helping professionals, the whole person approach to health and the use of the creative arts in healing and health.